 These are not currently a component of the ICANN DNS root and thus are not available to all Internet users.
-See the following Wikipedia page for a full list:
+View the following Wikipedia page for a full list:

 Registering and hosting your IDN

-It is currently not possible to register an IDN at DreamHost.
-However, you can still host it at DreamHost if you've previously purchased it from another company that supports IDNs.
+It is currently not possible to register an Internationalized domain name at DreamHost.
+However, you can still host it at DreamHost after purchasing it from another company that supports IDNs.

 If you've already purchased your IDN at another registrar that supports IDNs, you can then host it within your DreamHost account.

-- Convert your domain into punycode, which allows DreamHost to interpret international domain characters.
+- First, you need to convert your domain into punycode.
+This example uses the IDN of 测试假域名.com.
 Visit a site such as punycoder.com to translate this into punycode.